caerwynj/notes/inferno-pico.md

 A plan9 toolchain running on Linux to boot native C programs and inferno on bare metal ICs.
 Plan 9 c lib.
 Docker containers including compiler tool chain and std libraries.
 See plan9cc repo.

-A docker container of Inferno-os to run on K8s clusters for serving virtual file systems and web services.
-The inferno 12factor app.

-Acme-SAC packaged in snap for easy use on Linux.
-Also try the windows and Mac package managers.

 Native inferno on embedded ARM devices for IoT clusters.